-▲ CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.

-• NOTICE: To avoid damage to the drive, do not set it on a hard surface.
-Instead, set the drive on a surface, such as a foam pad, that will sufficiently cushion it.

-- 1. Check the documentation for the drive to verify that it is configured for your computer. - 2.
+- ACAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide. - ACAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before opening the cover. - NOTICE: To avoid damage to the drive, do not set it on a hard surface.
+Instead, set the drive on a surface, such as a foam pad, that will sufficiently cushion it. - 1.
+Check the documentation for the drive to verify that it is configured for your computer. - 2.
 Follow the procedures in "Before You Begin." - 3.
 Remove the two plastic rails from the inside of the hard-drive bay by gently pulling the rails up and out of the bay. - 4.
-Attach the rails to the hard drive using the two screws attached to the rails.

-Ensure that the rail tabs are positioned at the back of the hard drive.

-NOTICE: Do not install any drive into the lower hard-drive bay until you have removed the green drive rails from the inside of the hard-drive bay.
+Attach the rails to the hard drive using the two screws attached to the rails. - Ensure that the rail tabs are positioned at the back of the hard drive. - NOTICE: Do not install any drive into the lower hard-drive bay until you have removed the green drive rails from the inside of the hard-drive bay. - 5.
+Remove the first hard drive from the upper bay and install it in the lower bay:

-- 5. Remove the first hard drive from the upper bay and install it in the lower bay: - a.
-Disconnect the power and the hard-drive cables from the back of the first hard drive. - b.
+- a.
+Disconnect the power and the data cable from the back of the first hard drive. - b.
 Press in the two rail tabs and pull the first hard drive out of the upper bay. - c.
 Gently slide the first hard drive into the lower bay until you hear a click. - d.
-Reconnect the power and hard-drive cables to the back of the first hard drive. - 6.
+Reconnect the power and data cable to the back of the first hard drive. - 6.
 Gently slide the new hard drive into the upper bay until you hear a click.

-- 7. Connect a power cable to the drive.

-- 8. Connect the hard-drive cable to the drive and to the system board.

-- 9. Close the computer cover.

-NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer.

-10. Connect your computer and devices to their electrical outlets, and turn them on.
+- 7. Connect a power cable to the drive. - 8.
+Connect the data cable to the drive and to the system board. - 9.
+Close the computer cover. - NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 10.
+Connect your computer and devices to their electrical outlets, and turn them on.
 See the documentation that came with the drive for instructions on installing any software required for drive operation.